Mirzajawad807/demonstration-repo/README.md

                 ungrouped: {}

-# Now, Connect Password based SSH logging or Connection testing and need to append the option --ask-pass that means will make ansible prompt for the password of node server user.
+# Connect Password based SSH logging or Connection testing and need to append the option --ask-pass that means will make ansible prompt for the password of user on node server,

 -------------Validity of SSH credentials (node user)--------